1. What is the GSFL?

 No problem at all.
 The Roundtables are a wonderful opportunity to form important personal and professional contacts and learn about some of the most cutting-edge research being conducted in the field.
 However, we understand that it is not always possible to attend conferences, especially given the expense of international travel these days.
 For that reason, we have made a concerted effort to ensure that all GSFL can actively participate in the Society activities online.
 If you are a forensic professional, academic, or student, you are warmly invited to join the society.

-9. What if my abstract was accepted for the GSFL2016, but I was unable to attend?
+9. What if my abstract was accepted , but I am unable to attend?

-If your abstract already went through the review process last year and was officially accepted for last year’s Roundtable, your paper will automatically be accepted for presentation for the GSFL2016.
-You simply need to register for the Roundtable.
+If your abstract already went through the review process and was officially accepted for presentation at a Roundtable, your paper or poster will automatically be accepted for presentation for the very next GSFL Roundtable.
+You simply need to re-register the following year and alert organizers that you will be attending.

-10. How much does it cost to attend the GSFL2017 Roundtable?
+10. How much does it cost to attend a GSFL Roundtable?

 The registration fees depend upon your student and employment status as well as the number of days that you wish to attend.
 There are also special discounts available for people who register early for the Roundtable and, of course, for all official members of the GSFL.